DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Andrea_Miconi_def/index.markdown

-[^33] and Google Now, a service expected to provide you with the right information ‘before you even ask’, through the implementation of geo-locative technologies. [^34] In short, Google combines many different services and tools, but I will here consider only two of them – PageRank and the use of cookies – which seem to produce the most interesting effects.
+[^33] and Google Now, a service expected to provide you with the right information ‘before you even ask’, through the implementation of geo-locative technologies. [^34] In short, Google combines many different services and tools, but I here consider only two of them – PageRank and the use of cookies – which seem to produce the most interesting effects.
 While the PageRank algorithm tends to favor the most linked pages, thus building a kind of homogenized agenda of knowledge and information, the use of cookies on